landoskape/syd/docs/source/tutorial.rst

 viewer, you should consider what parameters you need to control your plot, and then add the appropriate components to the viewer.

+Each parameter has a set of attributes that you need to set when you add it to the viewer.
+For example, the ``add_integer`` method has the following attributes:

+* ``name``: The name of the parameter.
+* ``min``: The minimum value of the parameter.
+* ``max``: The maximum value of the parameter.
+* ``value``: The initial value of the parameter (only one not required).

+For a full reference, see the :doc:`components` page or the :doc:`api/viewer` page.

-For example, in the dataset above, we have two parameters that we can control: the amplitude and the frequency.
+In the dataset above, we have two parameters that we can control: the amplitude and the frequency.
 The dataset is composed of specific amplitudes and frequencies, so we can use an integer index to select which amplitude and frequency we want to plot.